Andean tit-spinetail: Vocalization

 What is thought to be the Andean tit-spinetail's song has been described as "a descending series of notes starting and ending with a trill or a tinkling trill that descends a little" and as "a hesitating series of high-pitched short trills".
 Its calls include "a weak, tinkling téz-dit or téz-dit-dit" and "fine zik, ti, or tic notes".
 It also makes "a high, mammallike squeal".

-Status
+Conservation status

 The IUCN has assessed the Andean tit-spinetail as being of Least Concern.
 It has a very large range, and though its population size is not known it is believed to be stable.
 No immediate threats have been identified.
 It is considered fairly common and "probably is little affected by human activity, other than the local effects of habitat loss".